Danish bank accused of Russia money laundering

 According to Berlingske's sources, Argenta Systems, a Russian firm registered in Belize, a tax haven, funnelled the stolen money via its account in Danske Bank Estonia to Decobat, a French firm managed by a French-Russian woman.

-The money was then spent on real estate, arts, and yachts.
+The money was then spent on real estate, art, and yachts.

 The French action comes on the back of a criminal complaint filed by Bill Browder, Magnitsky's former employer, in 2013.

-Browder, a British businessman who used to be a hedge fund manager, became a human rights activist after Magnitsky's death.
+Browder, a British businessman who used to be a hedge fund manager in Russia, became a human rights activist after Magnitsky's death.

-His campaign has seen the US and Canada pass so called Magnitsky Acts designed to freeze ill-gotten Russian money in overseas accounts.
+His campaign has seen the US, Canada, and Estonia pass so called Magnitsky Acts designed to freeze the funds of Russian human rights abusers in overseas accounts.

-"We want to ensure that anybody in the West who benefitted from this crime or helped facilitate it are prosecuted to the full extent of the law," Browder said in statement on Thursday.
+"We want to ensure that anybody in the West who benefitted from this crime or helped facilitate it are prosecuted to the full extent of the law," Browder said in a statement on Thursday.

-He previously told EUobserver he had traced €28 million of it to France, €33 million to Germany, and €26 million to Cyprus.
+He previously told EUobserver he had traced €28 million of the stolen funds to France, €33 million to Germany, and €26 million to Cyprus.

 France has frozen €8 million of it.
-Luxembourg, Monaco, and Switzerland have also frozen Russian parts of the stolen funds.
+Luxembourg, Monaco, and Switzerland have also frozen parts of the stolen funds.

-But Austria, Cyprus, and the UK have proved to be the least cooperative.
+Austria, Cyprus, and the UK have proved to be the least cooperative.

 Cypriot justice